horda-dev/dart_server/README.md

 Views provide public representations of entity data that can be accessed by Flutter apps.
 They:

-- Offer real-time updates when underlying entity produces an event
+- Offer real-time updates when the underlying entity produces an event
 - Support various types: single values, counters, entity references, and lists
 - Enable efficient querying without exposing private entity state